TheCheese42/cheesebot/README.md

 # Cheese Bot

 The most cheesiest bot on the Planet!
-Despite not having the ability to bypass earth's boundaries, I'll try my best serving you a lot of cheesecake.
+Despite not having the ability to bypass earth's boundaries, I'll try my best serving you lots of cheesecake.

 Cheese bot is a several purpose Discord Bot written in Python, using the Pycord API Wrapper.
 It was created with the intention to deliver way more cheesecake to Discord!